ska-telescope/ska-oso-pht-ui/docs/src/userGuide/PMT/PanelDecision.rst

 The panel decison page can be viewed by both Admin and the review Chair.
 However, as an Admin, you cannot make any updates on this page and it is only for view purposes.

-The panel decison page view presents a collapsible card for each proposal as shown in :numref:`Figure %s <overview>`.
+The panel decison page view presents a collapsible card for each proposal as shown in :numref:`Figure %s <paneldecison>`.
 Each card displays summary information about the proposal, reviews and decision as shown in same figure.

-.. _overview:
+.. _paneldecison:
 .. figure:: /images/panelDecisionLanding.png
    :width: 95%
    :align: center